Acsigen/sysadmin-playground/Linux/Tools/vim.md

 * ```yy``` - yank or copy the current line
 * ```p``` - paste the copied text before the cursor
 * ```V``` + ```d``` + ```p```: Select current line, cut, and paste somewehere else
-* `:r filename.txt` - reads the content of the `filename.txt` and copies the content into current file
+* `:r filename.txt` - read the content of the `filename.txt` and copies the content into current file

 ## Command mode